• Home

 August 2023

-Dr. Brook Nunn was invited to present the lab's research at the National Academy of Sciences Panel on Continental Scale Biology.
+Prof. Brook Nunn was invited to present the lab's research at the National Academy of Sciences Panel on Continental Scale Biology.
 BELOW is a link to the video of the talk and the following panel discussion where they discuss the future of global scale biology research.

 To see the Video click here!